Courseiva

 The network ACL denies inbound SSH from all IPs except the specific IP

-Option D is correct because a network ACL (NACL) can override security group rules if it denies inbound traffic.
-Option A is wrong because security groups are stateful; the inbound rule would allow traffic.
+A network ACL (NACL) can override security group rules if it denies inbound traffic.
+Option A is wrong because if the NACL allowed SSH from anywhere, then the restriction to a specific IP would not occur.
 Option B is wrong because if the NACL allowed traffic, it wouldn't explain the restriction.
 Option C is wrong because security group rules are evaluated; the rule allowing all traffic would still apply.

 Answer analysis